 Who are The Big Four of Metal Music?

 Metal music has had many legendary bands who have defined the genre and influenced countless other musicians.
-However, there are four in particular known as the Big 4 that are well-known both in and out of the metal scene.
+However, there are four known as the Big 4 that are well known both in and out of the metal scene.
 So, who are the big four of metal?

 The Big 4 in metal are Metallica, Slayer, Anthrax, and Megadeth.
 Let’s go over each of these so you know who they are and why they are so crucial to metal music, especially the subgenre of thrash metal.